-- What if the provider is only paying 25% of the cost of the app? - Offering a coupon or rebate for a portion of the cost of a device used with an app?
+What if the provider is only paying 25% of the costs of a wearable device used with an app?

+- Offering a coupon or rebate for a portion of the cost of a device used with an app?

 The Consequences of BA Status